 Your work must be your own.
 Plagiarism and copying will not be tolerated!
-If it is discovered that you plagiarized or copied, or that you have consulted with people not mentioned in your log book, it will be considered as academic dishonesty.
+If it is discovered that you plagiarized or copied, it will be considered as academic dishonesty.

 Students may be asked to defend their written work orally.

 Other Policy Statements